Videos and podcasts

 But we are aware that they are happening in other jurisdictions, and that’s why it’s really important that we do collaborate with overseas regulators and law enforcement agencies to be able to share information where we can identify scams, and where we can share best practices to how to deal with them.

 Ged Fitzpatrick: This is certainly a key area of our work going forward.
-The problem with scams originating overseas is that if they trick unsuspecting Australian investors, for example, into handing over their money, it will very quickly be sent overseas – often by cryptocurrency – and is almost impossible then to trace or recover.
+The problem with scams originating overseas is that if they trick unsuspecting Australian investors, for example, into handing over their money, it will very quickly be sent overseas – often by a cryptocurrency – and is almost impossible then to trace or recover.

 Now, ASIC has powers, but they largely apply to Australian entities.
-And if that conduct takes place in Australia, it doesn’t necessarily extend to overseas and foreign jurisdictions.
+And if that conduct takes place in Australia, and it doesn’t necessarily extend to overseas and foreign jurisdictions.
 And that’s why we’re focusing on those issues where we can have the most impact in dealing with our peer regulators on scam detection and disruption, and before they can harm Australian consumers.

 Siobhan Moran-McFarlane: Jodie, Sarah Court mentioned to us – one of the ways ASIC is disrupting investment scams activity is through taking down websites that are hosting investment scams - tell us about how you go about that.